Former Sal. Oppenheim senior bankers found guilty of fraud

-After a high-profile three-year trial the quartet were found guilty for the part they played in causing 100 million euros (71.71 million pounds) in damages tied to risky investments in German retail group Arcandor, which later went bankrupt, and property transactions in Germany's financial capital Frankfurt.
+After a high-profile three-year trial the quartet were found guilty for the part they played in causing 100 million euros ($110.38 million) in damages tied to risky investments in German retail group Arcandor, which later went bankrupt, and property transactions in Germany's financial capital Frankfurt.

 Sal.
 Oppenheim, founded in 1789, ran into trouble during the financial crisis and was eventually bought by Deutsche Bank for 1 billion euros in 2010.
 The fraud trial related to events before Deutsche Bank's takeover.